LaunchCodeEducation/web-fundamentals/assignments/getting-started/README.md

 	$ git clone [URL]
 	```

+    > Note that on the Vocareum terminal you might not be able to use a keyboard shortcut (e.g. `cmd-v`) to paste your url.
+But you can right-click on the screen inside the terminal prompt, and paste that way.

 	You should see your repo appear inside your `work/` directory on the left.

 	Finally, click Submit!

 ## Notes

+A few other things to take note of:

 * **No Auto-grader script.** This assignment -- and all assignments going forward -- will be manually graded, so you won't see the output of a check script.
 In most cases, you'll need to demo your work for your TF after submitting via Vocareum.
 For this assignment, there's no need to demo your work.